Install core components

 On the Core components page:

-- Components: By default, the check boxes for all core components are selected.
-Installing all core components on one server is fine for proof of concept, test, or small production deployments.
+Components: By default, the check boxes for all core components are selected.
+Installing all of the core components on one server is fine for proof of concept, test, or small production deployments.
 For larger production environments, Citrix recommends installing Director, StoreFront, and the License Server on separate servers.

 An icon alerts you when you choose not to install a required core component on this machine.
 That alert reminds you to install that component, although not necessarily on this machine.